FAQ for A2 CofC

 Each of these subcategories has more specified criteria of where/how your drone can be operated.

-New European drone regulations started in the UK in January 2021.
-They now impact anyone who flies a drone;
+The UK Drone Code & European drone regulations started in the UK in January 2021 and were updated in January 2026.
+They now impact anyone who flies a drone.

-The new rules have the potential to unlock more flying opportunities for more people;
+The UK rules have the potential to unlock more flying opportunities for more people;

-Three new categories of operations are being introduced, relating to the level of risk involved in your flight;
+There are three categories of operations, relating to the level of risk involved in your flight;

-New drone classes will be introduced based on weight and other specifications.
+New UK drone classes may be introduced in the future based on weight and other specifications.

-As part of the new regulations, a new class system for drones will be introduced.
-Each make of drone will have its own class rating – from C0 to C4 – which will be based on certain criteria, such as weight, maximum speed and other features based around safety and geo-awareness.
+As part of the UK regulations, a new class system for drones will be introduced.
+Each make of drone will have its own class rating UK0 to UK6 which will be based on certain criteria, such as weight, maximum speed and other features based around safety and geo-awareness.

 Specific classes of drone can be flown in specific subcategories of the Open category.

-Because no drones currently meet the class requirements, the Transitional Period runs from January 2021 to July 1, 2022, to give manufacturers the chance to bring out C0-C4 drones.
+The Transitional Period runs from January 2026 to 1 January 2028 to give manufacturers the chance to bring to market UK0-UK6 drones.

-This means that you can continue to fly your current DJI drones - to become known as legacy aircraft - in accordance with the new rules.
+This means that you can continue to fly your current DJI drones with C0-C6 class markings in accordance with the UK Open Categories until 1 January 2028.

 If you cannot see the answers to your question in this FAQ for A2 CofC then please contact info@commercaildronetraining.co.uk with your question.